Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

-\textbf{Design.} In this RQ, we investigate the general performance of LLMs' capability using zero-shot prompting to generate unit test cases.
-Specifically, we prompt the models to generate unit test cases for each API without augmenting them with external sources.
-We extract only the Python code part from the response as LLMs tend to generate verbose natural language explanations.
+\textbf{Design.} In this RQ, we prompt the models to generate unit test cases for each API without augmenting them with external sources.
+We extract only the Python code part from the response, as LLMs tend to generate verbose natural language explanations.

 We parse the generated test suite using the \emph{ast} built-in module and calculate the parse rate.
-For the parsable code, we save it to a Python file and execute it.
+Then, we execute the ones that are parsable.
 We then parse the log to identify unit test cases that result in errors or failures, thereby calculating the execution and pass rates.
 For line coverage, we use coverage.py\footnote{\url{https://coverage.readthedocs.io/en/latest/index.html}} to obtain the coverage report.
-We derive the coverage score of the class defining the API from the coverage report to assess the coverage of the affected class.
+We calculate the coverage score of the class that defines the API to assess the coverage of the affected class.

-It is important to note that these coverage reports do not explore the library's back-end implementation, such as the C++ implementation of TensorFlow, which many of these libraries rely on for faster computation.
-Investigations into the back-end implementation must incorporate each library's specialized testing framework, which requires a new level of expertise.
-Therefore, we leave this aspect for future work.
+It is important to note that these coverage reports do not explore the library's back-end implementation, such as the C++ implementation, which many of these libraries rely on for faster computation.
+Investigations into the back-end implementation must incorporate each library's specialized testing framework, which requires different expertise, which we leave for future work.

-\textbf{Result.} Table \ref{tab:zeroshot} presents the results of LLMs in generating unit test cases across five projects.
-Most state-of-the-art (SOTA) LLMs are capable of generating syntactically correct unit test cases, with parse rates ranging from 63\% to 100\%.
-Additionally, most LLMs were able to generate a substantial number of executable unit test cases, with some exceptions.
+\textbf{Result.} Table \ref{tab:zeroshot} presents the results of LLM-generated unit tests across five projects.
+Most SOTA LLMs can generate syntactically correct unit test cases, with parse rates ranging from 65\% to 100\%.
+Additionally, most LLMs could generate a considerable number of executable unit test cases, with some exceptions.